jongacnik/gr8/readme.md

 ### javascript usage

-Use the `gr8` function to generate utilites:
+Use the `gr8` function to generate utilities:

 ```js
 var gr8 = require('gr8')